wakkihaya/neurotechjp/src/md/en/blog/ria-rustagi-neuphony.md

 &nbsp;

-PankhTech, a German startup, provides a non-invasive EEG device called "[Neuphony](https://www.neuphony.com/)," which uses neurofeedback technology to improve concentration, sleep quality, and so on.
+PankhTech, a Germany-based startup, provides a non-invasive EEG device called "[Neuphony](https://www.neuphony.com/)," which uses neurofeedback technology to improve concentration, sleep quality, and so on.

 For this interview,  I had the opportunity to talk with [Ria Rustagi](https://www.linkedin.com/in/ria-rustagi/), founder of Neuphony, about the appeals and technologies of Neuphony, and its vision for the future.